dappdavid/techstack/README.md

-# Techstack for java dev
+# Techstack used in the projects

 ### Version
 - Java 17